Phase boundaries in algebraic conformal QFT: Outlook: boundaries and local gauge transformations

 with $u_\rho$ being a unitary representation of $G$ acting in the $\dim(\rho)$-dimensional space of charged intertwiners $H_\rho=\Hom(\iota,\iota\rho)\subset\B$.

 Thus, a boundary can be regarded as a vector bundle (with a two-point basis and the charged fields as fibre) in which a boundary condition defines a parallel transport by a gauge transformation.
 One may now imagine a lattice in Minkowski spacetime with spacelike and timelike edges, and its dual subdivision of spacetime into cells with timelike and spacelike faces as boundaries.
-The corresponding multiple braided product of field algebras has a huge center (one copy of $C(G)$ for each edge), and its minimal central projections are gauge configurations on the lattice.
+The corresponding multiple braided product of field algebras has a huge centre (one copy of $C(G)$ for each edge), and its minimal central projections are gauge configurations on the lattice.
 We suggest that this is the kinematical arena in which one should place algebraic QFT theory with local gauge symmetry.

 Of course, several technical aspects have to be addressed.
-First, the braided product of extensions must be defined when $G$ is of infinite order, such that the center becomes $C(G)$.
-Second, the faces intersect in surfaces of co-dimension 2, thus there will arise defects of higher order.
-Third, the case of fermionic sectors has to be included, such as to cover the case of Quantum Electrodynamics where $\A$ is to be thought of as the electrically neutral subalgebra of the Dirac algebra.
+First, the braided product of extensions must be defined when $G$ is of infinite order, such that the centre becomes $C(G)$.
+Second, the faces intersect in surfaces of co-dimension 2, thus there will arise boundary conditions of higher order.
+Third, the case of fermionic sectors has to be included, such as to cover cases like Quantum Electrodynamics where $\A$ is to be thought of as the electrically neutral subalgebra of the Maxwell-Dirac algebra.
 The centre of the braided product of two graded-local extensions will be smaller than $C(G)$; we expect it to be $C(G/\ZZ_2)$ where $\ZZ_2\subset G$ is the grading automorphism.
 Furthermore, a continuum limit has to be devised in which local algebras arise by refining the cells in a given region.

 The most important element, however, still missing in our suggestion, is a formulation of the ``gauge dynamics'', i.e., the dynamics of the gauge field itself and its ``minimal coupling'' to the gauge covariant fields.
 In the picture above, the infinite braided product algebra is just a direct sum of algebras, one for each gauge configuration.